 In fact, it’s often necessary, to reach out to friends, family, or a mental health worker who can help you feel better and give you a safe place to talk about how you’re feeling.

 Stick to your plan, don’t entertain their mind games, set clear limits, and take care of yourself first.
 You don’t have to react or reply to someone who is trying to manipulate you.
-Instead, you should focus on making a life that makes you happy and feel fulfilled.
+Instead, you should focus on creating a life that makes you happy and feels fulfilled.

 Even though it’s helpful to know why an ex might play mind games, keep in mind that the reasons don’t make the actions okay.
 You should never settle for less than respect, honesty, and kindness.

 Lastly, we’ve mostly talked about how ex-partners play mind games, but it’s important to remember that anyone can do this.
 Recognizing these signs and tactics can help you in many situations and give you the tools to build healthier relationships in the future.

 The road to recovery may seem long and hard, but every step you take brings you closer to a peaceful life.

 You are stronger than you think, and you can get through these problems.
 Be proud of yourself, and remember that it’s your life and your rules.

 1. Why would my ex start playing mind games after our breakup?